 4. Ford (FD) – Best for Trusted Quality

-Those intrigued by the brand recognition and reliability of General Motors, will also likely gravitate towards Ford, as another well-established automaker with a long and successful history of creating quality products.
+Those intrigued by General Motors’ brand recognition and reliability will also likely gravitate towards Ford, another well-established automaker with a long and successful history of creating quality products.

 Ford is another legacy car maker with continuous innovation that keeps it at the forefront of the automotive industry.

-Just like GM, Ford was quick to adapt to the electronic vehicle movement, investing in key technology and design to gain an edge.
+Like GM, Ford quickly adapted to the electronic vehicle movement, investing in key technology and design to gain an edge.
 Some recent new designs include electric vans and the Mustang Mach E.

 - Track record of success and quality